 counselling and psychotherapy

-Counselling helps to restore equilibrium and a sense of self, whereas psychotherapy may be about the discovery of and deeper acceptance of the self.
+Counselling helps to restore equilibrium and a sense of self, whereas psychotherapy may be about the discovery of and deeper connection to the self and others.

-For both counselling and psychotherapy my approach is insight-oriented – I seek to understand the dynamics and patterns (from the past, where relevant) that may be limiting or causing distress in current experiences and relationships.
-The expression of current feelings and thoughts in a connected conversation and relationship, with input and perspectives from me, allow you to make sense of your experiences.
+For both counselling and psychotherapy my approach is insight-oriented – I seek to understand with people the dynamics and patterns (from the past, where relevant) that may be limiting or causing distress in current life and relationships.
+The expression of feelings and thoughts in a co-created relationship and deep conversation over time, with input and perspectives from me, allow someone to make sense of their experiences and support shifts, changes, self-understanding and self-acceptance.

 My working model is integrative – drawing primarily from humanistic and psychodynamic theories of human development and therapeutic process.
-I adapt my approach according to individual needs and wishes and the nature of the contract we agree.
+I adapt my approach according to individual needs and wishes and the nature of the contract we agree and am always open to talking about and negotiating how I work with someone.